-Some things about the holidays feel a little different this year.
-One thing that’s not different?
+One of our favorite things about the winter holidays?
 The reliable sense of joy that comes from popping a tray of cookies in the oven and basking in the irresistible aroma of flour, sugar and butter slowly transforming into little discs of good cheer.

 Oregon’s natural abundance makes baking here a particular pleasure.
 Just ask Dillon DeBauche, head baker at Camas Country Mill in Junction City.
 DeBauche’s baking career includes stints at some of Portland’s best bakeries, including St. Honore Boulangerie and Little T Baker, as well as formative experiences in Paris.
 But these days, he’s finding inspiration a lot closer to home.
 “I try as much as possible to only use things grown in Oregon,” says DeBauche.

 With all of the agricultural riches of the southern Willamette Valley just steps outside his bakery door, that’s not much of a limitation.
 Camas Country Mill isn’t just a bakery.
 It’s also a grain mill that specializes in fresh, flavorful, stone-milled flours made primarily from local grains grown on the owners’ third-generation family farm south of Junction City.

 Those super-flavorful flours make a perfect backdrop for highlighting Oregon’s other iconic flavors.
 One of DeBauche’s favorite local ingredients is hazelnuts, which he often uses as a heartier alternative to almonds.
 “There’s so much that’s based around almonds in classic French baking, whether that’s almond meal or extract.
 But hazelnuts have such a better flavor on their own,” says DeBauche.
 “They have more richness, and they just hold up a lot better, especially since a lot of what I’m doing now is whole grain.”